ordinov/laravel-oauth-sso/README.md

 $user->sso_data->postcode; // excluded from local db
 ```

-SSO Provider data are stored in session and resynced every X minutes (defined in `config/sso.php` file, default `10`).
+SSO Provider data are stored in session and resynced every X minutes (defined in `config/sso.php` file, default = `10` minutes).

 You can get the last update timestamp accessing the `since` attribute;
 ```php